codylejang/synaptic/README.md

 # Dynamic Portfolio Optimization with Sliding Windows and Backtesting

-This project implements a dynamic portfolio allocation strategy using machine learning and backtesting.
-It combines predictive modeling, optimal portfolio construction with PyPortfolioOpt, and comparative analysis with traditional investment strategies like equal weighting and S&P 500 buy-and-hold.
+This sample of a data pipeline I developed at Synaptic.
+Note: THIS IS NOT THE FINAL PUBLISHED PROJECT, FOR PRIVACY REASONS.
+It implements a dynamic portfolio allocation strategy using machine learning and backtesting.
+The project combines predictive modeling, optimal portfolio construction with PyPortfolioOpt, and comparative analysis with traditional investment strategies like equal weighting and S&P 500 buy-and-hold.

 ## Project Overview